Flood Watch issued for Lake Mead National Recreation Area, Las Vegas Valley by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Clark by NWS

-Effective: 2022-08-12 13:45:00 PDT Expires: 2022-08-12 14:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-If on or near Lake Mead, get away from the water and move indoors or inside a vehicle.
+Effective: 2022-08-14 19:16:00 PDT Expires: 2022-08-14 20:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+If on or near the Overton Arm of Lake Mead, get away from the water and move indoors or inside a vehicle.
 Remember, lightning can strike out to 15 miles from the parent thunderstorm.
 If you can hear thunder, you are close enough to be struck by lightning.
 Move to safe shelter now!
 Do not be caught on the water in a thunderstorm.
-Target Area: Clark The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for West central Mohave County in northwestern Arizona East central Clark County in southern Nevada * Until 245 PM PDT/245 PM MST/. * At 144 PM PDT/144 PM MST/, a line of severe thunderstorms was located 9 miles west of Temple Bar Campground, or 20 miles east of Boulder City, moving north at 10 mph.
-HAZARD...40-50 mph gusts at Lake Mead resulting in high crests and hazardous boating conditions.
+Target Area: Clark The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for Northeastern Clark County in southern Nevada * Until 815 PM PDT. * At 715 PM PDT, a severe thunderstorm was located over Overton, moving south at 25 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs and trees as well as to small craft.
-Hazardous boating conditions expected. * Locations impacted include Boulder Beach, Callville Bay Campground, Lake Mead National Recreation Area, Temple Bar Campground, Boulder Beach Campground, Callville Bay, South Cove, Meadview, Hoover Dam and Temple Bar.
+IMPACT...Expect damage to roofs and trees. * Locations impacted include Overton, Moapa Town, Moapa Valley, Echo Bay, Valley Of Fire, Overton Beach, Echo Bay Campground, Logandale, Bunkerville and Lake Mead National Recreation Area.
+This includes Interstate 15 in Nevada between mile markers 90 and 115.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0